GAM-team/GAM/wiki/Users.md

 [notifyonupdate [<Boolean>]]
 ```
 * `notify <EmailAddressList>` - Specify recipients
+* `notifyrecoveryemail` - Use the user's recovery email address (if defined) as a recipient

 If subject is not specified, the following value will be used:
 * create - `Welcome to #domain#`